Skip to content

 • Supply chain attacks worry you mostSocket for behavioral analysis of packages before they enter your codebase

-• Reachability analysis to cut alert noiseEndor Labs for function-level reachability across 40+ languages, or Contrast SCA for runtime-based prioritization
+• Reachability analysis to cut alert noiseEndor Labs for function-level reachability across 40+ languages, Contrast SCA for runtime-based prioritization, or Harness STO (formerly Qwiet AI) for code property graph analysis

 • All-in on JFrogJFrog Xray for native Artifactory integration and binary scanning